 Cookies & Your Privacy

 While working at a consortium bank in the City in the mid-1970s, Orion Bank Ltd, I began to attend evening classes in Arabic.
 Starting to love the language and intrigued by possible future opportunities to work in the Arab world, I looked into ways of studying Arabic more seriously.
 Thanks to a generous intervention by Orion’s chairman, David Montagu, I landed a place at the British Foreign Office’s Middle East Centre for Arabic Studies (MECAS) in the Lebanese village of Shemlan.
-I studied there for seven months of its last full academic year, in 1977-8 — before the school was finally engulfed by Lebanon’s civil war — and graduated with an FCO diploma.
+I studied there for seven months of its last full academic year, in 1977-8 — before the school was finally engulfed by Lebanon’s civil war — and graduated with an FCO diploma in written and spoken Arabic.
 (This was to lead, in a serendipitously round-about way, to my joining the Financial Times as a specialist on Arab affairs in 1979.)

 In 2005 I was contacted by an old friend, Paul Tempest, who had studied at MECAS ten years before me and kept in touch with many of its alumni.
-(He had been funded by the Bank of England, where he had spenty most of his working life.)
+(He had been funded by the Bank of England, where he had spent most of his working life.)
 Paul told me of plans to assemble a volume of memoirs about life in Shemlan.
-He was going to chair a three-man editorial panel, bringing in two of the schools most famous past instructors, the distiguished Arabists Sir James Craig and Sir Donald Maitland.
+He was going to chair a three-man editorial panel, bringing in two of the schools most famous past instructors, the distinguished Arabists Sir James Craig and Sir Donald Maitland.
 Would I like to make a contribution to the book?

 The half-year I spent in Shemlan was one of the most memorable experiences of my life, so I needed no second invitation to write about it.
 With the help of an introduction made for me by a Lebanese friend — Youssef Nasr, son of a well-known family in Beirut and a colleague at Orion Bank — I was able to arrange my own private accommodation in the village.
 This meant I stayed with the Shemlan butcher, Salim Hitti, and his saintly wife, Nouha, instead of taking a room like the rest of the students in the MECAS buildings which were a ten-minute walk up the hill.
 This made my whole experience of MECAS far richer and more adventurous than it might otherwise have been — and gave me plenty of memories with which to embellish my account for Paul and his co-editors.